 Board Case Oral Examination (BCOE)

 An assessment of the examinee's evaluation and treatment plan for one case provided by the ABO.
 This involves one complete set of case records presented to the examinee to evaluate and treatment plan.
-A successfully completed Board Case Oral Exam is only required one time in the certification process.
+A successfully completed Board Case Oral Exam is only required one time in the ICE Clinical Examination process.

 The BCOE Examinee Worksheet will be provided for the case which contains four major areas that will be discussed by the examiners.
 The BCOE is an oral exam; therefore, this worksheet will be collected but not graded.
 Be reminded that your response for treatment objectives is not the mechanotherapy used to accomplish these objectives.